Jahia/provisioning-tutorials/02-digitall-mariadb/README.md

 You will first see the MariaDB starting up, Jahia will then create the necessary tables and continue with its startup.

 At the end of the startup, digitall will be available on Jahia at http://localhost:8080

+## Next

+In the next tutorial, we're going to add an Elasticsearch single-node cluster, install and configure Augmented Search and enable it on Digitall, [click here](../03-augmented-search/).